wblakecannon/terraform-jupyter/README.md

 ### Linux Users:
 Linux users should use [LinuxBrew](https://docs.brew.sh/Homebrew-on-Linux).
 Follow the installation instructions from that website if you are a Linux user.
 It's a little more cumbersome than the MacOS installation, so I'm going to leave the steps out.

-After installing [LinuxBrew](https://docs.brew.sh/Homebrew-on-Linux), run 'brew install terraform' in the Terminal application of your choice.
+After installing [LinuxBrew](https://docs.brew.sh/Homebrew-on-Linux), run `brew install terraform` in the Terminal application of your choice.

 ### Windows Users
 Windows users; you're on your own.
 I don't use Windows.
 Find some documentation online and figure it out yourself. :)